lickx/oscollar-dev/README.md

 A reference collar is available in the region 'Kinky Hub' in [OsGrid](https://www.osgrid.org).
 The hypergrid address to get there is 'hg.osgrid.org:80:Kinky Hub'.
 With your avatar from any open grid, copy/paste the address in the World Map, then press Search followed by Teleport.

 UUIDs referenced by code and notecards refer to assets on the OsGrid.org asset server.
-When acquiring objects coming from a foreign grid, any referenced assets are seamlessly transferred to your own grid's asset server using the same UUIDs (when not existing already).
-That's hypergrid magic :)